SeyideHunyinbo/Retrieval-Based-Chatbot/README.md

 # Retrieval-Based-Chatbot
-Development of a retrieval-based chatbot using the Natural Language Tool Kit (NLTL) and Tensorflow
+Development of a retrieval-based chatbot using the Natural Language Tool Kit (NLTL) and TensorFlow

 # Dataset
 * `intents.json`: Contains intents, question categories (or classes), and database of predefined responses